araj2003/Nebula-space-tnm/AdminREADME.md

 ### Deployment

-To deploy the latest changes simply push to the github repo vetmedmanproduction/VetmedmanDeployment, if there are any changes in Frontend, run `npm run build` first before pushing to the repo.
+To deploy the latest changes simply push to the github repo Space Wondersproduction/Space WondersDeployment, if there are any changes in Frontend, run `npm run build` first before pushing to the repo.